learningequality/kolibri/docs/getting_started.rst

 Formatting and linting
 ~~~~~~~~~~~~~~~~~~~~~~

 Kolibri utilizes **Prettier** and **Black** to automatically format code to a particular style.
 Prettier was designed to format Javascript but now also supports TypeScript, CSS, HTML, and JSON.
 Black is designed for Python.
-In addition to Prettier and Black, Kolibri utilizes **ESLint** (Javascript and TypeScript) and **Flake8** (Python) to analyze code for quality, potential errors, and adherence to coding standards.
+In addition to Prettier and Black, Kolibri utilizes **ESLint** (JavaScript and TypeScript) and **Flake8** (Python) to analyze code for quality, potential errors, and adherence to coding standards.

 You can manually run the auto-formatters for the frontend using: